 September is National Ovarian Cancer Awareness Month.
 In 2016, President Obama declared the month of awareness in an effort to fight the terrible disease that is ravaging lives around the country, and the world.
-Awareness is raised, in part, through the display of a teal colored ribbon.
-Ovarian cancer patients and various health alliance groups are hopeful that the President’s declaration will also raise funds for increased research around eliminating ovarian cancer all together.
+Awareness is raised, in part, through the display of a teal-colored ribbon.
+Ovarian cancer patients and various health alliance groups are hopeful that the President’s declaration will also raise funds for increased research around eliminating ovarian cancer altogether.

 According to the American Cancer Society, over 22,400 women will be diagnosed with ovarian cancer in 2017, with about 14,000 dying from the disease.

 The CDC reports that ovarian cancer ranks number 10 of the most common cancers, accounting for about 3% of all cancers in women.

 Causes of Ovarian Cancer

 While there is no specific known cause of ovarian cancer, there are indicators of increased risk, including inherited genetic mutations, and, more recently, a possible link between ovarian cancer and the use of baby powder (talcum powder) for feminine hygiene.